eggsacc/Arduino-MT6701-I2C/README.md

 # Arduino MT6701 library

 A simple library to interface with the MT6701 magnetic encoder through I2C.
+Only tested to work on Arduino and ESP32 so far.

 ## Encoder setup